donbing/Bitbot/docs/etsy_blurb.md

  - 16GB micro-sd card, with custom software designed for ease of use, low maintainance and reliability.

 Features:
- - Bitbot is continually being developed, we are very receptive to new feature suggestions!
  - Configuration web-page, allows you to select you preferred currency or stock, as well as full access to styling the chart plots and other fun enhancements.
  - Easy to connect to your home WiFi.
 Bit-Bot has a bitlt-in WiFi access point that will allow you to easily connect it from any WiFi enabled device.
  - Attractive candle graph of varying timeframes/candle widths.
+ - Picture-Frame mode allows the device to display images for your choice
  - Current price displayed in large easy to read text.
  - Instrument name next to price (e.g. **BTC/USD**).
  - Percentage change within visible time period.